jayminwest/project-mosaic-template/ai_docs/email-service-guide.md

    - Include unsubscribe options in marketing emails
    - Only send emails to users who have opted in
    - Comply with email regulations (GDPR, CAN-SPAM, etc.)

+7. **Avoid Duplication**
+   - Don't send duplicate emails from both Supabase and your custom service
+   - Clearly define which system handles which types of emails